DeveloPassion/knowii-voice-ai-docs/docs/intro.md

 ### Smart Design

+- Clean, modern interface
+- Designed to stay out of your way
 - Automatically adapts to your screen size
 - Works perfectly on any display from laptop to ultrawide
-- Clean, modern interface
-- Designed to stay out of your way
+- Customizable recording sounds
+- Customizable shortcuts

 ## What's Next?